China - Sichuan Tibet

 Kunming - Thai Airways Via Bangkok.
 Emirates.

-Chengdu - British Airways have a direct from London Heathrow which is very convenient for UK and Northern European travellers - please check BA's website for their luggage policy which allows an increase in allowed check-in baggage weight for a reasonable fee.
+Chengdu - British Airways have a direct from London Heathrow which is very convenient for Northern European travellers - please check B.A.'s website for their luggage policy which allows an increase in allowed check-in baggage weight for a reasonable fee.
 Also Premium Economy Class has a very generous check-in luggage allowance.

 Internal flights from Chengdu and Kunming to and from Lijiang and Shangri-La Airports are generally operated by China Eastern and can be booked via Ctrip.